-It has frequently been emphasized that children are not simply "small adults".
-They are different anatomically and physiologically in many ways.
+It has been frequently emphasized that children are not simply “small adults.”
+Children and adults are different anatomically and physiologically in many ways.
 Knee injuries in children and adolescents frequently demonstrate these differences.

-The primary difference between the adult knee and the child's knee is the growth center or epiphysis.
-These are regions in the end of the femur and tibia on both sides of the knee that provide most of the growth of the leg.
-They are usually the weakest part of the knee.
-The same injury pattern that would tear a ligament or cartilage in the mature knee is much more likely to fracture the bones through the growth center in the child.
+The primary difference between an adult and child knee is the growth center or physis.
+These are regions at the end of the femur and tibia on both sides of the knee that provide most of the growth of the leg.
+The physes are usually the weakest part of the knee.
+The same injury pattern that would tear a ligament or cartilage in a mature, adult knee is much more likely to fracture the bones through the growth center in a child’s knee.

-"Adult" type of the knee injuries can, however, occur in the child.
-Anterior cruciate ligament tears, once thought to be extremely rare in children, are receiving more attention in recent years.
-It is unknown whether or not the rise in the number of reported tears recently are related to increased awareness by physicians, better diagnostic techniques, such as MRI and arthroscopy, or that possibly more kids are involved in competitive sports.
-ACL tears have been reported in children as young as two years of age.
-The true incidence of ACL tears in the pediatric population is unknown, but some studies report a tear in as many as 50% of children with blood in their knees after an injury.
+“Adult” type knee injuries can, however, occur in the child.
+Anterior cruciate ligament (ACL) tears, were once thought to be extremely rare in children, but are now receiving more attention in recent years.
+It is unknown whether or not the rise in the number of reported ACL tears are recently related to increased awareness by physicians, better diagnostic techniques, such as MRI and arthroscopy, or that possibly more kids are involved in competitive sports.
+The true occurrence of ACL tears in the pediatric population is unknown, but injuries most often occur in non-contact circumstances specifically during activity that involves deceleration or change of direction forces.
+Often one may describe feeling a ‘pop’ at the time of injury and swelling of the knee is common within 6 hours.

-If conservative management fails, surgical options can be considered.
-The patient and family must be aware of the complications noted above.
 If the adolescent is within a year or two of skeletal maturity, most physicians feel the risks are small, and a standard ACL reconstruction is usually performed.
-In the younger child, alternative techniques have been developed recently to try to lessen the possibilities of growth arrest.
-These techniques involve placing the graft in a non-anatomic position, or one that does not quite duplicate normal ligament function.
+However, for younger patients, alternative techniques have been developed recently to try to lessen the possibilities of growth arrest.
+These techniques involve placing the graft in a non-anatomic position, or one that does not completely duplicate normal ligament function.
 This is done by either drilling holes that go around rather than through the growth centers, or by avoiding holes altogether, and wrapping the graft around the bone.
-Growth abnormalities can still occur, but the incidence is much less than with standard techniques.
-These procedures are designed to be a temporary measure to control symptoms until maturity, when a traditional reconstruction can be done.
-The results of these procedures have been surprisingly good, with many children returning to sports and not needing a later procedure.
+These procedures were originally designed to be a temporary measure to control symptoms and instability until maturity, when a traditional reconstruction could be done.
+The results of these procedures have been good, however, with over 95% of children returning to sports and not needing a later procedure.

 Consult your primary care physician for more serious injuries that do not respond to basic first aid.
 As an added resource, the staff at Nationwide Children’s Hospital Sports Medicine is available to diagnose and treat sports-related injuries for youth or adolescent athletes.
 Services are now available in five locations.
 To make an appointment, call (614) 355-6000 or request an appointment online.